phalcon-orphanage/docs/en/db-models-relationships.md

 }
 ```

-or for a many to many relationship (see models above):
+or for a many-to-many relationship (see models above):

 ```php
 <?php